Living on Campus

 Married Student Housing

 Our campus is blessed with exceptional married student housing.
 Through a generous gift twenty-four 3-bedroom, 2-bath, 1,300 square foot townhouses were built on campus and later four 5-bedroom, 3-bath units were added.
 This community, called "Appalachian Village" is a wonderful place of bonding, encouragement, and friendship for students who come to school as a married couple or with children.
 The rental cost is modest compared to other apartments in the area and the benefits of being right on campus with other married couples is enormous.
+View the handbook for Appalachian Village tenants.

 The "Student Wives Fellowship" provides an opportunity for involvement in activities and sharing of resources between families.
 From regular meetings, to prayer chains and banquets, this ministry assists in the transition to life as a student family at ABC and offers valuable help that enables students to complete their education.